1988–89 Real Madrid CF season

 The 1988–89 season was Real Madrid Club de Fútbol's 87th season in existence and the club's 58th consecutive season in the top flight of Spanish football.
-As of the 2024–25 season, this was the most recent in which the club won a domestic double of La Liga and Copa del Rey.
+As of the 2025–26 season, this was the most recent in which the club won a domestic double of La Liga and Copa del Rey and thus the domestic treble if also counting the Supercopa de España.

 Season

-Real Madrid finished the season as champions for the fourth consecutive season, 5 points ahead of the runners-up this time being FC Barcelona.
-Real Madrid defeated RCD Espanyol 3–0 on 10 June, becoming champions with two rounds remaining in the season.
+Real Madrid finished the season as champions for the fourth consecutive season, five points ahead of the runners-up Barcelona.
+Real Madrid defeated Espanyol 3–0 on 10 June, becoming champions with two rounds remaining in the season.
 This was its 24th title in history.
 Real Madrid also won the Copa del Rey and Supercopa, the first time the club accomplished a domestic treble.